 Inspiring girls to pursue 21st-century science, math, engineering, and tech skills

 In the 21st century, the STEM subjects of science, technology, engineering and mathematics (STEM) are critical.
 At Foxcroft, they are also fun.
 You might learn physics by coding a Sphero robot to move through a maze or improve your computer skills by creating an arcade game.
 Put on a hard hat and see how engineers, architects, and contractors build a new dorm.
 Program a drone in our STEM club.

 Our STEM teachers are passionate about their subjects.
-They are also inspiring role models — five of our seven STEM teachers are women and one of them has a doctorate.
+They are also inspiring role models — our seven STEM teachers are women and one of them has a doctorate.
 They bring energy and enthusiasm to your class with real-life applications, inquiry-based assignments, hands-on projects, and cool technology tools.
 These workshops, internships, seminars and presentations with STEM professionals will open your mind.

 Research shows that attending an all-girls school affects students’ interest and success in STEM fields.* Here’s a look at graduates of independent girls’ schools as compared to girls who graduated from coed independent schools: